Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Show aggressive behavior (67% of first-time TBI patients sought treatment within three months for aggression).

-3. Mood Shifts
+3. TBI and Mood Shifts

 Emotions can be difficult to manage after a TBI.
 Depending on the impact, TBIs can change how you feel or express emotions.
 For example: